|

 Andy,

-hoping the deputies were too young to mind the druggie's ranting, let them
+hoping the deputies were too young to process the druggie's ranting, let them

 march him round a corner or two, then down an unfamiliar corridor.
 The deputies